-Lord have mercy, I hope the color looks right when dry since I have rolled on not less than 10 grey possibilities, cringing each time!
+Lord have mercy, I rolled on no less than 10 grey possibilities, cringing each time!
 I actually used Behr Sterling at full strength on the door and then at 50% for the walls, combining it with this warm white:

 Serene Paint Colors: Make Sure to Try Samples

 BTW.
-My sister came over to help with plans for our lower level, and as we brainstormed brilliant ideas for improvement while still lingering in the laundry room, she suddenly said “I have to be honest, I had no idea how bad it feels to be in here.”
+Before I painted the room, my sister was over to help with plans for our lower level, and as we brainstormed brilliant ideas for improvement while still lingering in the laundry room, she suddenly said “I have to be honest, I had no idea how bad it feels to be in here.”